Gangchon Rail Bike Park

 Gangchon Rail Park Tickets.

 You should book your tickets before arriving.
 Gangchon rail bike park is popular among local residents, especially at the weekends and national holidays.
 So spaces fill up quickly.
 Therefore, it’s advised to book your tickets before arriving.
 One point to note, the booking website is in Korean, so booking your tickets could be tricky.
-For this reason we suggest booking your tickets at: Funtastikorea.
+For this reason, we suggest booking your tickets at Klook

-There are two bike options for you to choose when booking your tickets.
-A two, and four seater bike- both are very easy to peddle and control.
-We paid 27,000 won for the two seater bike.
-Additionally, the four seater bike is 36,000 won.
+There are two bike options for you to choose from when booking your tickets.
+A two, and four-seater bike- both are very easy to peddle and control.
+We paid 27,000 won for the two-seater bike.
+Additionally, the four-seater bike is 36,000 won.
 When you line up and choose your bike, go for the ones at the back.
 Being at the back will give you a more slow and relaxed ride.
 You will also have less pressure to peddle fast, as nobody will be behind, trying to speed you up.

 What to expect?

 When you first arrive you might have to wait 10-15 minutes until the bikes line up on the tracks.
 However, there are some activities for you to do while you wait, such as the zip line that cuts across the waiting area.
 There’s also a good selection of coffee shops and snack bars to visit until it starts.
 When you’ve chosen your bike, and got strapped in, you’re ready to go.